 Septic Tank Capacity

 For a non-dwelling facility with a design flow of over 1, 500 gallons per day (gpd), the liquid capacity of a septic tank must be at least equal to 1,125 gallons plus 0.75 times the design flow.
 For flows of 1,500 gpd or less, 1.5 times the design flow may be used, but a minimum of a 1,000-gallon tank is required.
 For a non-dwelling facility served by multiple septic systems, the minimum septic tank capacity for each system must be 1,000 gallons.
 If the non-dwelling has a design flow greater than 2,000 gallons per day, it must have a tank with at least 2 compartments or have two septic tanks installed in series.

 A holding tank serving a non-dwelling facility must have a minimum capacity at least five times the daily flow, but not less than 1,000 gallons unless approved by the Department in a construction permit and operated in compliance with the operating permit.

 Drain Field Trench Square Footage

-The required square footage of drain field trench for a non-dwelling facility can be determined using the appropriate wastewater flow rate in Table 14.2 of Title 124 or by use of the following equation: The daily design flow multiplied by (0.20 multiplied by the square root of the percolation rate).
+The required square footage of drain field trench for a non-dwelling facility can be determined using the appropriate wastewater flow rate in Table 5, located in General Permit GTS220000 Septic Tank and Subsurface Leach Field, or by use of the following equation: The daily design flow multiplied by (0.20 multiplied by the square root of the percolation rate).

 sq. ft. = design.flow (gpd) x 0.20 x √percolation rate (min/in)